Wendelstein 7-X: History

 The German funding arrangement for the project was negotiated in 1994, establishing the Greifswald Branch Institute of the IPP in the north-eastern corner of the recently integrated East Germany.
 Its new building was completed in 2000.
 Construction of the stellarator was originally expected to reach completion in 2006.
 Assembly began in April 2005.
 Problems with the coils took about 3 years to fix.
 The schedule slipped into late 2015.

 A three-laboratory American consortium (Princeton, Oak Ridge, and Los Alamos) became a partner in the project, paying €6.8 million of the eventual total cost of €1.06 billion.
 In 2012, Princeton University and the Max Planck Society announced a new joint research center in plasma physics, to include research on W7-X.

 The end of the construction phase, which required more than 1 million assembly hours, was officially marked by an inauguration ceremony on 20 May 2014.
 After a period of vessel leak-checking, beginning in the summer of 2014, the cryostat was evacuated, and magnet testing was completed in July 2015.

-Operational phase 1 (OP1.1) began 10 December 2015.
-On that day the reactor successfully produced helium plasma (with temperatures of about 1 MK) for about 0.1 s.
+The aim for operation phase 1 (OP 1.1), beginning 10 December 2015, was to conduct integrated testing of the most important systems as quickly as possible and to gain first experience with the physics of the machine.
+On that first day, the reactor successfully produced helium plasma (with temperatures of about 1 MK) for about 0.1s.
 For this initial test with about 1 mg of helium gas injected into the evacuated plasma vessel, microwave heating was applied for a short 1.3 MW pulse.

-The aim for the OP 1.1 was to conduct integrated testing of the most important systems as quickly as possible and to gain first experience with the physics of the machine.

 More than 300 discharges with helium were done in December and January with gradually increasing temperatures finally reaching six million degrees Celsius, to clean the vacuum vessel walls and test the plasma diagnostic systems.
 Then, on 3 February 2016, production of the first hydrogen plasma initiated the science program.
 The highest temperature plasmas were produced by four-megawatt microwave heater pulses lasting one second; plasma electron temperatures reached 100 MK, while ion temperatures reached 10 MK.
 More than 2,000 pulses were conducted before shutdown.